DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 Through the design studios and user testing, our team published federal sales data 7 weeks before the deadline set by ONRR leadership.
 This initial roll-out included:
 - the [query tool](https://revenuedata.doi.gov/query-data);
 - the [download data page](https://revenuedata.doi.gov/downloads/federal-sales/);
-- a redesign of the [homepage](https://revenuedata.doi.gov/) “what’s new” box to promote this newly added dataset.
+- a redesign of the [homepage](https://revenuedata.doi.gov/) what’s new box to promote this newly added dataset.

 ![A screenshot of the query tool with federal sales data on the NRRD site; The top section includes the different filters for the interactive data set, which have selected Federal Sales, Calendar Year, 2019 through 2023, all commodities, all land types, and all state and offshore regions; The data displayed is grouped by commodity and has a row for each year](Results1.PNG)
 *The query tool on the NRRD site with data filtered to federal sales data.*